Felix-Hz/green-squares/README.md

 ### Fact of Day 14
 In December 5 of 1492, Christopher Columbus becomes the first known European to set foot on the island of Hispaniola.

+### Fact of Day 15
+In January 23 of 1492, the Pentateuch is first printed.